josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** Valentina ...
 No. Not you too...

-**Dojeer:** You are not prepared for what you have seen and what you will see.
-As time begins and as time ends, you will understand your death.
+**Dojeer:** I'll kill you meat ships.
+I'll burn your core, Other!
+You will not take my soil!
+I will grow!

 ## Level 8 Mission

-* 1 v 2 hard
+-- 1 v 2 hard

 ## Level 8 Complete

-**Rosa Dietrich:** Commander - we've got intelligence that the Dojeer are only a few sectors from Earth!

-**Ruby Patton:** I have been fighting for so long.
-We have been fighting for the survival of the human race.
-Today we will destroy the Dojeer or they will destroy us.
+**Communications:** Report received.
+Time delay stamp twenty four hours.
+Dojeer ships spotted a few sectors from Earth connected wormhole, behind enemy lines.
+ICH defenses are scrambling to cut off their course.

+-- looking exhausted

+**Ruby Patton:** There isn't anything we can do about that now.
+We're to far behind enemy lines.
+We can only pray that there will be an Earth to go back to.

+-- also looking exhausted

-**Rosa Dietrich:** Incoming communication from the Dojeer!
+**Rosa Dietrich:** Commander, an incoming communication from the Dojeer!

-**Mati:** I am Mati.

-I am not here for your life as much as you are not here to die.

-I was Dojeer.
-We are now Mati and Algos.
-Now we are two.

-I am not your enemy.
-Although I kill, I kill to protect and maintain.

-Algos is blind with rage.
-This rage blinds his vision of the past, the present and the future.
+**Mati:** I am Mati Dojeer.
+I am this planet.
+Your enemy is my enemy.
+Why do you fight me?

+-- shocked

-**Ruby Patton:** There's two of you?
-Algos must have killed Takeda!
+**Ruby Patton:**  What?
+There are two of races of Dojeer?

-**Mati:** Yes.
-Mati will be friend to humans.
-Algos must die or humans will die.
+**Mati:** There are many race hives of Dojeer.
+All over the universe.
+The one who names you Meat calls itself Algos.
+It killed its birthing planet with its greed and gluttony and it seeks a new planet to grow upon.

+**Ruby Patton:** You...
+You haven't been the one attacking us?

+**Mati:** I would not waste my resources so.

 **Ruby Patton:** But ... what about ...
 Grace?

-**Mati:** Grace was meant to end the war.
-Grace failed and Algos found a big bomb.
-Algos tried use big bomb on Mati.
+**Mati:** Grace Patton is no more.

 **Ruby Patton:** But ...
 Grace saved me with the bomb.
 She died protecting me!

 **Mati:** No, Grace died here.

-**Rosa Dietrich:** Commander, we've received telemetry for a ship ... it's the USS Bishop!
+**Rosa Dietrich:** Commander, Intel just received telemetry for a ship ... it's the ICH Bishop!
 The ship ... there's no one left.

-**Mati:** Grace could not understand, Mati defended Dojeer.
+**Mati:** Grace stumbled into my territory.
+She learned about Algos, but it arrived to take my planet and snuff out my core.
+My self.
+Grace Patton save me.
+Wounded and weakened Algos.
+Drove it away for a while.

 **Ruby Patton:** Then who saved me?

-**Mati:** You did.
-This has happened before and it will happen again.

-**Rosa Dietrich:** There's a ... unstable wormhole forming!

-**Mati:** Take big bomb through time portal.
-Destroy Algos.
-If not for Dojeer, if not for Takeda, for memory of Grace.
-Become Grace, so that you may succeed.
+**Mati:** Perhaps you did.

+**Ruby Patton:** Excuse me?

+**Mati:** There is a strange thing that happens in my territory.
+A hole in space that comes and goes.
+I have been sending my vessels, sprouts of myself through this hole.
+I did this because one of those Sprouts came to me first before I had sent any of them through.

+-- looking highly skeptical

+**Rosa Dietrich:** A time wormhole.
+Really?

+**Mati:** Take the explosion through this hole.
+Destroy Algos core self.
+It will be a large vessel, heavily guarded.
+If you destroy that, you will end it.
+All that will be left will be its sprout fleets and they will be far fewer in number than the forces under Algo's direction.
+I have sent what I can to cut Algos off from your planet and protect it from any stray fleets that may stumble through it.

-**Ruby Patton:** I have no choice.
+**Ruby Patton:** Those ship's were yours?

+-- Covers her eyes for a moment, grief-stricken.
+Takes a deep breath and looks up.

+Yes.
+Right.

+Dietrich.

+**Rosa Dietrich:** Sir?

-Tear off the hull markings.
-Change our identifiers to match the USS Bishop.
+**Ruby Patton:** Tear off the hull markings.
+Change our identifiers to match the ICH Bishop.
 Disconnect the video feed from the communications systems.

 **Rosa Dietrich:** What?

-**Ruby Patton:** Grace never completed her mission.
-Mission command gave her the other Teller Mark 2.
-Without Grace, we must take her place in time.
+**Ruby Patton:** Grace gave her life to give us this opportunity and I don't know what kind of laws of Relativity we might hit in there.
+It's better safe then causing a paradox.

+**Rosa Dietrich:**  Sir.
+May I speak with you privately for a moment.

+**Ruby Patton:** Rosa.
+You have been a wonderful Support Officer.
+It has been a pleasure working with you.

+-- She turns to the rest of her staff.

+With all of you, Thank you all giving me the privilege of working with you.

+**Rosa Dietrich:** Thank you, Sir.
+But -

+**Ruby Patton:** Please.
+Trust me Rosa.

+**Rosa Dietrich:** ...
+I can do that, Sir.

+**Ruby Patton:** A general message to all personnel.
+We are about to embark on a very unorthodox mission.
+We may or may not survive.
+If we survive, we may not be able to return to earth.
+There isn't exactly a lot of data on time travel after all.

+-- Muttters

-**Rosa Dietrich:** Yes sir.
+**Rosa Dietrich:** No kidding.

-**Ruby Patton:** When you're done, we're heading in.
+**Ruby Patton:** There is no shame in desiring to stay behind.
+Those who wish to will be shuttled to the Habitat ship to begin transportation back to ICH territory.
+Mati, Can you send ships to escort these people back?

+**Mati:** I can spare those resources.

+**Ruby Patton:** Thank you.
+For those who wish to remain, when we are finished releasing the shuttles, we are heading in.

+Rosa.
+If you wish to go, I will be appointing you Squadron Commander for the duration of the journey and recommending you to for permanent promotion.

+ -- smiles

+**Rosa Dietrich:** Thank you for the offer, Commander, but I won't be leaving this ship.
+My place is with you and your crew.

+-- looking teary eyed

+**Ruby Patton:** Thank you Rosa.
+Please, call me Ruby.

 ## Level 9 Prelude